Case Study: UIUC

 -

-Worked with University stakeholders and high school administration to plan, design and implement the wellness space to help provide resources for student well being including curating nutritious food to address food insecurity.
+Worked with University stakeholders and high school adminisration to plan, design, and implement the space to provide resources for student well being, including the curation of nutritious food to address food insecurity